Skip to Content Skip to Footer

 Indiana eFMNP benefits can be used to purchase a variety of fresh, locally grown, unprocessed fruits and vegetables from approved local farmers at farm stands or farmers markets across Indiana.
 Benefits are accessed and spent using a mobile app on your smart device.

-You can use your Indiana eFMNP benefits at authorized merchants within 30 calendar days of receiving them.
+You can use eFMNP benefits with approved farmers within 30 calendar days of receiving them.

 CAN BUY